-Pelvic Guru Academy is offering three 2-day courses on Transgender and Nonbinary Pelvic Health this year.
+Pelvic Guru Academy is offering online education on Transgender and Nonbinary Pelvic Health this year.
 It’s going to be instructed by a team, both of which are enthusiastically queer and really like to dig in with the nerdy awesomeness of anatomy, sexuality, gender, and our current social structure.
 Heather (a pelvic PT and sex counselor) and Tuesday (licensed mental health counselor and educator) have been friends for years and this course is a natural evolution of both of their passions colliding into one hot-mess-of-a-weekend that will likely be loads of fun while challenging participants to search for deeper understanding of the transgender and nonbinary experience in the US in 2019.
 We caught up with them for an interview about how they met and why they’re teaching this course.
 Check it out below!

 PG: Tuesday and Heather, how did the two of you meet and decide to teach together?

 Heather: Tuesday showed up to an event that I was hosting.
 The FIRST Vino & Vulvas in January 2015, actually.
 I was nervous about it because I was trying to do this public sex education event that was focused on bodies with vulvas and vaginas but was not trying to target women.
 I hadn’t ever seen that done before and felt a lot like I was on uncharted territory.
 Tuesday showed up in a pair of jeans and a green t-shirt that said “I eat glitter for breakfast”.